 MEN’S ONTARIO SKI TEAM

 The OST is lead by Kip Harrington as the Head Coach and Program Director.
-Kip is a Performance Level (PL) Certified coach who previously ran the OST from 2000 to 2007 after which time he moved to the Canadian Alpine Ski Team for eight years and then to the British Ski Academy for two years.
+Kip is a Performance Level (PL) Certified coach and Level 3 CSIA with experience coaching at the NOR AM, Europa Cup and World Cup level.
+He previously ran the OST from 2000 to 2007 after which time he moved to the Canadian Alpine Ski Team for eight years and then to the British Ski Academy for two years.
 Kip lives in Sault Ste.
-Marie. email@example.com
+Marie. firstname.lastname@example.org

 Katie Twible leads the Women’s Team and is Development Level (DL) Certified Coach and Level 3 USSA Trained Coach.
 This is Katie’s 2nd year running the Women’s Team.
 Katie is originally from Breckenridge, Colorado and raced on the US Development Team and later with the University of Colorado where she was the captain of the NCAA Champion team while she earned a degree in Psychology.
 Katie lives in Collingwood. email@example.com